jamen/estree-walk/readme.md

 ### `walk.step(node, queue)`

-An alternative to the visitor pattern is a loop pattern, which can provide a much faster way to walk trees, but at the price of extra maintence.

-The function simply scans `node` for possible children, and pushes them onto `queue`.
-This can be used inside of a loop to walk the tree:
+An alternative to the visitor pattern is using a loop, which can provide a much faster way to walk trees, but at the price of extra maintence.
+The `step` function simply scans `node` for possible child nodes, and pushes them onto `queue`.
+This can be used with a loop to walk the tree:

 ```js
 // Start loop with a source node: